rhaslund/labguides/vbr-95u4b2/module-03/content.md

 > Note: At this step, you can also specify transport mode and/or connected datastores.
 In production environments, it is recommended to use as many tasks as the server resources (CPU/RAM) and backup target (repository/disks) can handle.
 1 task equals 1 (one) CPU core.

 5. [] Review the available transport modes and click the **Cancel** button.
-6. [] Click the **Finish** button on the **Server** step.
+6. [] Click the **Cancel** button on the **Server** step.
 > Note: If no additional VMware Backup Proxies are added then the Veeam Backup Server will both coordinate all job activities and handle data processing itself.

+7. [] Click the **Yes** button to confirm exit without applying changes.

 ===